-Class: Mondays and Wednesdays from 12:30 to 1:45 in DeBartolo Hall 108.
+Class: Tuesdays and Thursdays 3:30 to 4:45 in 202 O'Shaughnessy Hall.

-Office: 349 Decio Hall.
+Office: 300 Decio Hall.

-Advising Hours: Mondays from 2:00 to 3:00 and Wednesdays from 11:00 to 12:00 via Google calendar.
-In-person, phone, or Zoom appointments beyond these hours are available upon (email or in-person) request.
+Advising Hours: Tuesdays from 10:00 to 10:45 and Thursdays from 2:00 to 3:15 in 300 Decio via Google calendar.
+Appointments beyond these hours are available upon (email or in-person) request.
+On most teaching days, even without notice, I will also be happy to meet with you right after class.
+Several times during the semester I have a conflict on Tuesday mornings, so on those days I have shifted the advising hours to the stretch from 1:00 to 1:45, which you can see on Google Calendar.
 All students are encouraged to make use of advising hours, early and often.
 Come with course puzzles on which you would like think out loud or broader questions about how to make the most of your time at college.
-Advising hours are also an opportunity for me to better understand how you are doing, so come with a spirit of generosity and expect generosity in return.
+Advising hours are also an opportunity for me to better understand you and your aspirations, so come with a spirit of curiosity and expect generosity in return.